rapid7/metasploit-framework/Generating-Module-Documentation.md

-We've added the ability to generate documentation for modules on the fly using the ```info -d``` command.
+You can now generate documentation for modules on the fly using the ```info -d``` command.

-###Why this is valuable

-The new module documentation allows you to see the help for a particular module from a web page, instead of from the command line.
+Module documentation allows you to see the help for a particular module from a web page, instead of from the command line.

 The help page includes: